One in three Dutch farms may need to close. It’s the most painful consequence of the government’s plan to cut nitrogen emissions in half by 2030.

 Few home- and businessowners will thank the Christian Democrats and VVD when they can finally build a house or office in a few years, but farmers may never forgive them.

-Many of the left-liberal D66’s voters are disappointed the party isn’t doing more to end factory farming.
+Many of the left-liberal D66’s voters are disappointed the party isn’t doing more to end factory farming, which remains legal.

 On the right, the conservative JA21 and Farmer-Citizen Movement are up in the polls.
 On the left, Labor, the Greens and the Party for the Animals are stealing voters from D66.